 Academic advising is a valuable student service that is available to you all year.
 In History, we have you covered.
-Students should meet with both the Humanities Advisor and Professors in the History Department throughout their undergraduate education.
-Please take an active role in advising and maintain advising worksheets -- ultimately, you are responsible.
+Freshman and sophomore students should meet with a Professional Advisor in the Humanities and Sciences Advising Center (LA 133) and/or Professors in the History Department throughout their undergraduate education.
+Junior and senior students will advise with History professors (of the student's choosing).
+Please take an active role in advising -- ultimately, you are responsible.

-- Professors in the History Department are also available to meet with you throughout the year during their posted office hours.
+- Professors in the History Department are available to meet with you throughout the year during their posted office hours.
 They can help you navigate departmental course offerings and inform you about educational options to best meet your interests and goals.

-Course schedules are available outside the History Department office.
+Course schedules are available outside the History Department office (LA256).
 Please seek assistance, particularly when advising for General Education requirements and writing courses.

 - Time for students to plan for the following term